Our Impact

 Policy research and outreach

-Our research provides guidance to policymakers, partners, and activists on how to make bold ideas a reality in California.
-We help to demystify complex topics, as well as direct state policies and investments toward the most equitable, effective climate solutions.
+Our research and reports provide guidance on how to make bold climate solutions a reality in California.
+These resources help to direct state policies and investments toward the most equitable, effective climate solutions.

-Our webinar program has reached more than 7,000 activists, business leaders, and government officials at all levels and engaged them to take action for a climate-safe future.
+We convene experts and decision-makers for regular webinars on the most pressing climate challenges of our time.
+In the last year, our webinars reached more than 20,000 activists, business leaders, and government officials and engaged them to take action for a climate-safe future.

-As an official observer organization to the UNFCCC (United Nations Framework Convention on Climate Change), we secured entrance badges for California legislators and other state decision-makers to attend COP26 in Glasgow, United Kingdom and COP27 in Sharm el-Sheikh, Egypt.
-This allowed state leaders to share California’s climate progress on a global stage while also learning from their counterparts around the world, catalyzing bolder action at home.
-Our delegation will travel to Dubai, United Arab Emirates for COP28 in December.
+As an official observer organization to the UNFCCC (United Nations Framework Convention on Climate Change), we secured entrance badges for California legislators and other state decision-makers to attend COP26 in Glasgow, United Kingdom, COP27 in Sharm el-Sheikh, Egypt, COP28 in Dubai, United Arab Emirates, and COP29 in Baku, Azerbaijan.
+This allows state leaders to share California’s climate progress on a global stage while also learning from their counterparts around the world, catalyzing bolder action at home.

 Mobilizing for policy change

 Partnerships are critical to our success.
-We’re actively engaged in multiple statewide and regional coalitions, including the Building Decarbonization Coalition, the Central Valley Air Quality Coalition, Charge Ahead Coalition, Coalition for a California Green New Deal, Green California, Healthy Soils Network, Last Chance Alliance, Let’s Green CA, the Orange County Climate Coalition, the Refinery Transitions Working Group, VISIÓN Allies, and more.
+We’re actively engaged in multiple statewide and regional coalitions, including the Building Decarbonization Coalition, the Central Valley Air Quality Coalition, Charge Ahead Coalition, Coalition for a California Green New Deal, Green California, Healthy Soils Network, Last Chance Alliance, Let’s Green CA, the Refinery Transitions Working Group, VISIÓN Allies, and more.

 We also lead coalitions, including:

-• Microgrid Equity Coalition: The Microgrid Equity Coalition includes Reclaim Our Power, California Environmental Justice Alliance, California Alliance for Community Energy, Vote Solar, the Sierra Club, and Grid Alternatives.
+- Microgrid Equity Coalition: The Microgrid Equity Coalition includes Reclaim Our Power, California Environmental Justice Alliance, California Alliance for Community Energy, Vote Solar, the Sierra Club, and Grid Alternatives.
 Together, we advocate for environmental justice in proceedings before the California Public Utilities Commission and the California Energy Commission.
-This year, The Climate Center brought on a new Community Energy Resilience Project Manager to help our local partners access federal and state funding for clean, resilient, distributed energy projects.
+In April 2023, The Climate Center brought on a Community Energy Resilience Project Manager to help our local partners access federal and state funding for clean, resilient, distributed energy projects.

 Climate-Safe California endorsements: We’ve secured more than 2,000 endorsements of the Climate-Safe California platform, including hundreds of elected officials, non-governmental organizations, businesses, and local governments, as well as more than 1,000 individuals throughout California.